Facial, Oral & Dental

-Conditions we tend to consider as adult also occur in childhood.
+Maxillofacial conditions we tend to consider as adult can occur in childhood.
 Oral cysts and tumours are an example, around 10% appear in children under 15.

-They are generally on the tongue, or jaw, the latter a common area for other pre adult issues.
-Abnormalities in the jaw are increasing, partly from an evolutionary trait which is reducing the size of our mouth.
+They are often on the tongue, or jaw.
+Pre adult jaw abnormalities are increasing, partly from an evolutionary trait which is reducing the size of our mouth.

 This can lead to bite issues, or damage to children’s jaw joints, temporomandibular joint disorder is again not just an adult condition.

 Dentition can be altered by a range of factors, such as missing, malformed, or unwanted teeth.
-Primary teeth can stay longer than they should, others be delayed, malocclusion (an irregular tooth profile) is not unusual.
+Primary teeth may stay longer than they should, others be delayed, an irregular tooth profile is not unusual.

 Infections can occur, in the jaw, or surrounding tissues, growths come in parts of the head, or neck.
-A number of conditions can be part of childhood, understanding them on an individual basis is the key step.
+A number of maxillofacial conditions can be part of childhood.

 Many oral conditions originate from dental disorders and this may be the case for children, although there is more at work.
 Undiagnosed, or delayed developmental issues can be a cause.

 There are recognised congenital anomalies, such as Treacher Collins, Crouzon. or Apert syndromes.
-For most children, craniofacial differences are as subtle and varied as they are, an aspect of their unique genome.
+For most children, craniofacial differences are as subtle and varied as they are, through their unique genome.

 A maxillofacial specialist needs to appreciate the precise make up of the child they are supporting.
 Common conditions may not all have the same origin, complex conditions require careful analysis.

-These aspects add to the use of modern imaging techniques and your consultant’s knowledge, to define the real origin of a problem and the best path for the future of each patient.
+The use of modern imaging techniques and your consultant’s knowledge will help, to define the real origin of a problem and the best path for each patient.

 We provide a range of specialists in house, including an orthodontist where helpful.
-Initial consultation and treatment in most cases will be from a leading maxillofacial consultant, with experience in paediatric treatment.
+Consultation and ongoing care will in most cases be from a leading maxillofacial consultant, experienced in paediatric treatment.

 Where surgical intervention is required, this can often be in our day care facility.
 Continuity of treatment helps to maintain a child’s confidence and aspects such as anesthesia for children are well managed.

 High level skills and safety procedures matter, alongside the way they are provided.
-Every member of our staff wishes to give a child the care they need and look forward with them.
+Every member of our staff wishes to give a child the care they need.
 If we can help in any way, please get in touch.